-as a twisted generalization of Yamashita-Yonekura's model \cite{Yam1}.
-Fix a manifold $X$ and a differential twist $\widehat{\tau}$ on $X$ with underlying topological twist $\tau$, we define the differential Anderson dual group to twisted $\Spinc$-bordism as follows.
+as a twisted generalization of Yamashita--Yonekura's model \cite{Yam1}.
+Given a manifold $X$ and a differential twist $\widehat{\tau}$ on $X$ with underlying topological twist $\tau$, we define the differential Anderson dual to twisted $\Spinc$-bordism as follows.

 \begin{defi} For each integer $n$,

 where \begin{itemize} \item $\omega \in \Omega^n_{D_H\mathrm{-clo}} (X; N_{\Spin^c}^{\bullet}) $, \item $h: \widehat{ \Omega^{\Spinc}_{n-1} } (X, \widehat{\tau}) \to\mathbb{R}/\mathbb{Z}$ is a group homomorphism, \item $\omega$ and $h$ satisfy the compatibility condition